Bingzi-Li/NTU-20191018/README.md

 3. figure directory contains all figures generated from the scripts and used in the report

+4. notebook directory contains the html version of the jupyter notebook exported from the local server

-4. output directory contains all intermediate outputs, for example dataset after data intergration, training and test data after bucketization and vectorization
+5. output directory contains all intermediate outputs, for example dataset after data intergration, training and test data after bucketization and vectorization